brennanbrown/berryhouse/src/blog/introducing-calgary-groups.md

 # A Note of Thanks

 This project wouldn't exist without **Yvonne Berger**, who did the incredible, painstaking work of curating and organizing these 155 listings.
 Building the directory was the easy part.
-Finding, researching, categorizing, and writing descriptions for every group?
-That' the real work.
+Finding, researching, and categorizing every group?
+That's the real work.
 Thank you, Yvonne.

 ## What's Next